tolu-ab/TAMED/README.md

 A variety of APIs might also be needed to access data from different sources, such as company reports, news articles, legal regulations, financial data, and social media.

-combination of different ML methods to extract insights from the unstructured data.
+A combination of different ML methods will also be employed to extract insights from the unstructured data.
 For example, it could use supervised learning methods, such as decision trees, random forests, or logistic regression, to classify text based on predefined categories.
 It could also use unsupervised learning methods, such as clustering or dimensionality reduction, to identify patterns and relationships in the data.

 This is an high level code snippet of how it might work.
-Real-world implementation might require more complexity and expertise than we currently have access to
+Real-world implementation will require more complexity and expertise than we currently have access to

 ```python
 import pandas as pd